TURKISH JOURNAL OF GERIATRICS

 overview of the main points from the review.
 Turkish and English Abstracts should reflect the whole manuscript and the consistency between them in both

 content and linguistic should be provided.
+No abbreviations should be used in this section.

 .
 Up to six key words should be provided that might be used by researchers searching bibliographic databases for the paper.The authors have to use terms